TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/README.md

     I got confident, that a correct amount of noise is an essential point in this project.
     I tested the given hyperparameter for learning rate for actor and critic, noise, update intervall target networks, gamma, episodes, buffer size, batch size, tau, weight decay.
 I also got confidence that my implementation in generell is on the right way, as I looked in the provided pseudo code of the overall process.
 I cloned the provided repository https://github.com/and-buk/Udacity-DRLND/tree/master/p_collaboration_and_competition and I debugged my code by comparing every step of the process.
 This way, I found different bugs in my implementation:
     - Saving the experiences into and reading experiences out of the buffer was not correct within my implementation
-    - I decreased noise over time within my implementation, but to not decrease noise is necessary in this project
-    - I copied OUNoise-class from https://github.com/and-buk/Udacity-DRLND/blob/master/p_collaboration_and_competition/MADDPG.py#L179 to my implementation
+    - I decreased noise over time within my implementation, but to not decrease noise is necessary in this project so I removed it in my implementation
     - I did not manually initialized layer 1 and layer 2 of my Actor and Critic, but this is necessary
     - I did use leaky relu as activation function within my Actor and Critic, but relu is necessary
     - I added the actions to the first layer of my Critic, but adding actions directly to the input is necessary